FelixOnline/v2/content/articles/2016-2-8-retro-retrospective-mad-men.md

 subtitle: >
   Looking back at one of the finest shows set in the 1960's
 date: "2016-02-08 17:41:22 +0000"

 # Attributes from Felix Online V1
 id: "5892"
 old_path: /tv/5892/retro-retrospective-mad-men
 aliases:
  - /tv/5892/retro-retrospective-mad-men
+imported: true
+comments:
+ - Great looking site Assume you did a bunch of your own codingnba 2k16 mt points httpwwwnba2k16mtchallengepaysitewusThis is a good posting I was wodeirnng if I could use this writeup on my website I will link it back to your website though If this is a problem please let me know and I will take it down right away

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true